AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

 Table 1: The Layout  of the HDF5 file format for describing nodes.

+#### Nodes - Enum datatypes

+It is often the case that string attributes have a limited number of possible values (for instance, `model_type`, or cell morphological type).
+For space efficiency, it is better to represent these attributes with *enumerations*, i.e. data types consisting of a limited set of named integer values.
+However, Enum Datatypes offered by HDF5 impose a limit on the total number of possible values due to [64K limit on object header](https://support.hdfgroup.org/HDF5/hdf5-quest.html).
+To work around this limitation, SONATA nodes/edges HDF5 files may use *explicit enumerations*.
+Each attribute `/<population_name>/<group>/X` with integer datatype may have a corresponding attribute `/<population>/<group>/@library/X` with a limited set of string values.
+They are defined as ``ENUM`` below.
+The group `@library` is reserved for this purpose.

 ##### Nodes - Required Attributes

 **/nodes** - The top-level group that will contain populations.
 This group must always be present.

 **/nodes/<population_name>** - defines a node population with the given name, which is also the node population name that will be used in edge files to specify the source or target node populations of an edge population (see below).
 Multiple populations may be defined in one HDF5 file.

+**/nodes/<population_name>/<group>** - defines a group of neurons with the given name.

-**node_type_id** -  This is a unique integer for every node type used to associate a node to a node type.
+**node_type_id** [INT] -  This is a unique integer for every node type used to associate a node to a node type.
 A node type has associated attributes, and a node inherits attributes from its node type.
 Attributes associated with a node override attributes inherited from the node type CSV. node_type_id is a unique integer associated with each node type and is used to index all the node type properties associated with a given node with known node_type_id.
 These need not be ordered or contiguous, but must be unique.

-**model_type** - Has 4 valid values: `biophysical`, `virtual`, `single_compartment`, and `point_neuron`.
+**model_type** [ENUM] - Has 4 valid values: `biophysical`, `virtual`, `single_compartment`, and `point_neuron`.
 In the future, more `model_types` may be defined.
 The meaning of each of these model types is as follows.

 The `model_type`=`single_compartment` is a single-compartment model of a neuron.
 A cylindrical compartment is created with length equal to diameter, and the diameter being defined by an additional expected dynamics_param “D”, which if not specified defaults to 1 micron.
 The voltage of the neuron is defined by the voltage of the compartment.
 Further, the passive mechanism is inserted, and the additional mechanism named in the “model_template” required attribute.
 Note that a single compartment of length = diameter has the same effective area as that of a sphere of the same diameter (see [NEURON documentation](https://www.neuron.yale.edu/neuron/static/docs/help/neuron/neuron/geometry.html)).